Joe Biden to deliver prime-time farewell to nation on January 15 from Oval Office

 President Joe Biden will deliver a farewell address to the nation Wednesday from the Oval Office, five days before President-elect Donald Trump is sworn in.

+“I think I would have beaten Trump, and I think that Kamala could have — would have beaten Trump,” he said.
+“I thought it was important to unify the party.
+Even though I thought I could win again, I thought it was better to unify the party.”

+Biden said he didn't want to cause a divided party to lose an election, adding: “That's why I stepped aside.
+But I was confident she could win.”

-Press secretary Karine Jean-Pierre told reporters earlier Friday that Biden would reflect on his “50-plus years as a public official."
+Press secretary Karine Jean-Pierre told reporters earlier Friday that Biden would reflect on his “50-plus years as a public official" in his speech Monday.

 “He has some thoughts on the future, not just of the country, but how this country moves forward as a leader, when you think about global events, important global issues, and certainly he will lay that out," she said.